Death of Diana, Princess of Wales: Inquests

 Under English law, an inquest is required in cases of sudden or unexplained death.
-A French judicial investigation had already been carried out but the 6,000-page report was never published.
+A French judicial investigation had already been carried out, but the 6,000-page report was never published.
 On 6 January 2004, six years after Diana's death, an inquest into the crash opened in London held by Michael Burgess, the coroner of the Queen's Household.
 The coroner asked the Metropolitan Police commissioner, Sir John Stevens, to make inquiries in response to speculation that the deaths were not an accident.
 Forensic scientist Angela Gallop was commissioned to examine the forensic evidence.
 The police investigation reported its findings in Operation Paget in December 2006.

 In January 2006, Lord Stevens explained in an interview on GMTV that the case is substantially more complex than once thought.
 The Sunday Times wrote on 29 January 2006 that agents of the British secret service were cross-examined because they were in Paris at the time of the crash.
-It was suggested in many journals that these agents might have exchanged the blood test from Henri Paul with another blood sample (although no evidence for this has been forthcoming).
+It was suggested that these agents might have exchanged the blood test from Henri Paul with another blood sample (although no evidence for this has been forthcoming).

 The inquests into the deaths of Diana and Fayed opened on 8 January 2007, with Dame Elizabeth Butler-Sloss acting as Deputy Coroner of the Queen's Household for the Diana inquest and Assistant Deputy Coroner for Surrey in relation to the Fayed inquest.
 Butler-Sloss originally intended to sit without a jury; this decision was later overturned by the High Court of Justice, as well as the jurisdiction of the coroner of the Queen's Household.
 On 24 April 2007, Butler-Sloss stepped down, saying she lacked the experience required to deal with an inquest with a jury.
 The role of coroner for the inquests was transferred to Lord Justice Scott Baker, who formally took up the role on 13 June as Coroner for Inner West London.

 On 27 July 2007, Baker, following representations for the lawyers of the interested parties, issued a list of issues likely to be raised at the inquest, many of which had been dealt with in great detail by Operation Paget:

 The inquests officially began on 2 October 2007 with the swearing of a jury of six women and five men.
 Lord Justice Baker delivered a lengthy opening statement giving general instructions to the jury and introducing the evidence.
 The BBC reported that Mohamed Al-Fayed, having earlier reiterated his claim that his son and Diana were murdered by the Royal Family, immediately criticised the opening statement as biased.